SGFGOV/medusa-strapi-repo/README.md

 2. Go to the medusa-strapi folder inside <yourrepo>/packages/medusa-strapi
 3. Create a .env file.
 Update the environment variables as noted in the readme of [medusa-strapi](packages/medusa-strapi/README.md)
 4. Run yarn run build
-5. For local deployment use the command yarn start

 ### Deployment - Container